National League: Government accused of 'moving goalposts' over funding

 - Arteta focusing on recruits after trimming 'unmanageable' squad

-National League South side Concord Rangers have said they will not play any more games until they receive clarity on their options, while Slough Town have said they will not travel to Eastbourne on Saturday and have called on the cancellation of the league before the weekend.
+National League South side Concord Rangers have said they will not play any more games until they receive clarity on their options, while Slough Town have said they will not travel to Eastbourne on Saturday and have called on the suspension of the season before the weekend.

+National League North side Southport have told the National League board that they will vote to suspend the 2020-21 season, but would prefer to be given the option to null and void the campaign

 Dagenham managing director Steve Thompson has urged the Government to reconsider their plans, saying clubs only agreed to start the season on the understanding more grants would be available if supporters were not allowed back into stadiums.